logsdon-lab/lpc-resources/docs/rust.md

 The de-facto LSP for rust.

 First, install the extension in vscode.
+* If this doesn't work, you must install the extension from the source.
+See https://github.com/rust-lang/rust-analyzer/issues/11558#issuecomment-2067916633.

 Modify your `settings.json` with the following setting `<USER>` to your user directory:
 ```json